 North Carolina: According to the North Carolina Board of Nursing, APRNs must work under a collaborate practice agreement with a physician, and this agreement must include explicit protocols dictating how an APRN should interact with patients, fulfill responsibilities in and out of the presence of a physician, how many prescriptions an APRN can refill for a patient, whether and what controlled substances the APRN can dispense and under what circumstances, and other items.
 Furthermore, the collaborative agreement must outline what emergency care the APRN is authorized to provide in certain situations.
 APRNs are also required by state law to meet with their supervising physician a minimum of once every six months.

-Due to the variance between state nurse practice acts and other regulations governing scope of practice for APRNs, APRNs face a complicated task when trying to combat laws that seek to limit their practice privileges.
-Rather than simply fighting to change one law at the federal level, APRNs in states with reduced or restricted practice policies must understand and potentially advocate against numerous complex laws and codes that are specific to their state.
+Due to these variance between state nurse practice acts and other regulations governing scope of practice for APRNs, APRNs face a complicated task when trying to combat laws that seek to limit their practice privileges.
+Rather than simply fighting to change one law at the federal level, APRNs in states with reduced or restricted practice policies must understand and potentially advocate against numerous complex laws and codes at both the state and the federal levels.
 The complexity of these laws can make it difficult for graduate nursing students and new APRNs to understand how to best advocate for their profession.
 Nurses interested in becoming advanced practice providers should contact their state board of nursing to learn about the specific rules surrounding APRN scope of practice in their state.
-In addition, they should seek the support of APRN organizations that can help them better understand the legislation that impacts nurses in their state, and speak with APRNs in their field of interest to get a firsthand description of how scope of practice laws affect APRNs on a daily basis.
+In addition, they should seek the support of APRN organizations that can help them better understand the legislation that impacts nurses in their state, as well as APRNs nationwide.
+They should also speak with APRNs in their field of interest to get a firsthand description of how scope of practice laws affect APRNs on a daily basis.
 Ms. Searcy recommends that students and APRNs join nursing associations at the national, state, and local levels, all of which can provide educational resources, policy toolkits, and helpful infrastructure around advocacy measures.
 “When students and APRNs join professional associations, they can amplify their voices with the support of a much broader group of like-minded professionals,” she said.

 The APRN Consensus Model

-Ms. Searcy also recommended that APRNs try and get a basic understanding of the federal and state laws that affect their practice, and to stay up-to-date on the latest changes in health care legislation.
+To address all of the barriers to APRN scope of practice expansion detailed above, APRNs should educate themselves thoroughly on the issue, so that they understand how it affects their ability to care for patients.
+Ms. Searcy recommended that APRNs try and get a basic understanding of the federal and state laws that affect their practice, and to stay up-to-date on the latest changes in health care legislation.
 “Students and APRNs need to understand the basics of APRN regulation.
 They need to understand the APRN Consensus Model, the uniform model of regulation for the future of advanced practice nursing that is designed to align the interrelationships among licensure, accreditation, certification, and education,” she said, “The model provides guidance for states to adopt uniformity in the regulation of APRN roles.
 They need to understand their individual state nurse practice acts and other state laws and regulations that control their practice.”